Kevin Hart's Wife Eniko Parrish Breaks Her Silence On His Car Crash

 Kevin Hart's wife is opening up about her husband's car accident.

-Speaking to TMZ as she was headed into the hospital to see the 40-year-old comedian, Eniko Parrish gave updates on his health.
+On Monday, Eniko Parrish gave updates on the 40-year-old comedian's health as she was headed into the hospital to visit him.
 "He's great," she told the cameras.
 "He's going to be just fine."

 She continued, "He's good.
 Everybody's good."